Entertaining way to immerse yourself in a language

 Lingopie Portuguese Review

 Lingopie has an impressive amount of Portuguese content available.
 It’s suitable for both Brazilian and European Portuguese learners.
 Most of the shows and movies are from Brazil, but there’s also a good selection of European Portuguese series.
-Lingopie really stands out from competitors because it has a whole section dedicated to Brazilian culture, which is something most other apps ignore.
-For the price, Lingopie is worth it if you’re learning Portuguese.
+Lingopie stands out from competitors because it has a section dedicated to Brazilian culture, which is something most other apps ignore.
+For the price, I think Lingopie is worth it if you’re learning Portuguese.

 If you’re just starting out, it can also be helpful to use other Portuguese apps to build a foundation in the language.
 Following a more structured course and practicing with Lingopie can help you become conversational in Portuguese quickly.